FunnelKit

 Make sure you’ve enabled the Google Maps API from the Maps Platform.

-Once done, go to the Optimizations tab and enable the Google Address Autocompletion feature.
+Under the Optimizations tab, enable the Google Address Autocompletion feature.

 enable google address autocompletion feature